cf73/humanity/content/collections/pages/climate.md

         content:
           -
             type: text
             text: 'Second, is oceanographer Sylvia Earle, also with a video link nearby, sharing a lifetime’s love of and experience with the oceans.
-With humor and wisdom, she urges us to pay attention and take action.   '
+With humor and wisdom and passion, she too urges us to pay attention and take action.   '
     type: interstitial_text
     enabled: true
   -